-If the TRACKING AREA UPDATE REJECT message with EMM cause #25 or #31 was received without integrity protection, then the UE shall discard the message.
+If the TRACKING AREA UPDATE REJECT message with EMM cause #25 was received without integrity protection, then the UE shall discard the message.

-Editor's note: For EMM cause #31, further UE handling in addition to discarding the message is FFS.

 The UE shall take the following actions depending on the EMM cause value received in the TRACKING AREA UPDATE REJECT message.

 #3 (Illegal UE);